 Remember that your brand should have its own personality, one that informs every decision you make and establishes a strong image and reputation.
 It’s helpful to define the “why” behind what you are doing and use that as a launching pad for your branding and designs.

 Do you have a special mission that led you to start your brand?
-What positive or negative experiences have you had with supplements in the past?
+What positive or negative experiences have you had with vitamins and supplements in the past?
 What are you hoping to do differently?

 Take the time to carve this out and write down your “why.”
 This will become a cornerstone for your branding and decision-making.